anikolop/Dell-XPS-15-9570-macOS-Mojave/README.md

 ### Dell-XPS-15-9570-macOS-Mojave
 ## Note: This EFI is a modification by me of the original "DELL-XPS-15-9570-8950-4K-macOS-Mojave" EFI by shenlinsl. shenlinsl's EFI currently does not have sleep working when brightness adjustment is enabled, along with power management issues related to audio.
 This modified EFI solves these issues.

+### My laptop: XPS 15 9570 i7 8750H, 4K 16GB RAM, Toshiba XG5 512GB.
+If you have a different CPU/SSD/Screen you may need to further modify this EFI.

 ## 10.14.x System Installation:
       1. Use macOS-Mojave OS Installer to install and restart to enter the system
       2. Reconstruct kextcache (sudo kextcache-i/)